dominicm00/ham/docs/Language-specification.md

 - Updating the child does not update the parent

 This is useful if you don't know ahead of time if a source file includes a generated header.
 Using `MaybeIncludes` will generate the header on the first run, but only rebuild the parent if it actually ended up using the header.

+### Source dependencies
+Source dependencies are targets that don't have any associated actions, and cannot be built (e.g. source files).
+All source dependencies must be [bound](#target-binding) to an existing file, and cannot have any dependencies.

 ### Header dependencies
 Ham provides facilities to determine C/C++ header dependencies automatically.
 Using this requires compiler support, which all major Unix compilers and `msvc` provide.